Gerjan77/EvaCoin/doc/Build EvaCoin on ubuntu 12.04.md

-# Build notEvilDime on ubuntu 12.04
+# Build EvaCoin on ubuntu 12.04

 Used versions
 -------------